anukriti-bagchi/The-Valyrian-Translator/README.md

-A translator to translate english into the navi language.
+A translator to translate English into the Na'vi language.
 In this project we get to explore fetch() and promises along with basic vanilaJS and CSS.